The Marriage of Figaro: Act 3

 A rich hall, with two thrones, prepared for the wedding ceremony.

-The Count mulls over the confusing situation.
-At the urging of the Countess, Susanna enters and gives a false promise to meet the Count later that night in the garden (duet: "Crudel! perchè finora" – "Cruel girl, why did you make me wait so long").
-As Susanna leaves, the Count overhears her telling Figaro that he has already won the case.
-Realizing that he is being tricked (recitative and aria: "Hai già vinta la causa! ...
+The count mulls over the confusing situation.
+At the urging of the countess, Susanna enters and gives a false promise to meet the count later that night in the garden (duet: "Crudel! perchè finora" – "Cruel girl, why did you make me wait so long").
+As Susanna leaves, the count overhears her telling Figaro that he has already won the case.
+Realising that he is being tricked (recitative and aria: "Hai già vinta la causa! ...
 Vedrò, mentr'io sospiro" – "You've already won the case!" ...
 "Shall I, while sighing, see"), he resolves to punish Figaro by forcing him to marry Marcellina.

-Figaro's hearing follows, and the Count's judgment is that Figaro must marry Marcellina.
+Figaro's hearing follows, and the count's judgement is that Figaro must marry Marcellina.
 Figaro argues that he cannot get married without his parents' permission, and that he does not know who his parents are, because he was stolen from them when he was a baby.
 The ensuing discussion reveals that Figaro is Raffaello, the long-lost illegitimate son of Bartolo and Marcellina.
 A touching scene of reconciliation occurs.
 During the celebrations, Susanna enters with a payment to release Figaro from his debt to Marcellina.
 Seeing Figaro and Marcellina in celebration together, Susanna mistakenly believes that Figaro now prefers Marcellina to her.
 She has a tantrum and slaps Figaro's face.
-Marcellina explains, and Susanna, realizing her mistake, joins the celebration.
-Bartolo, overcome with emotion, agrees to marry Marcellina that evening in a double wedding (sextet: "Riconosci in questo amplesso" – "Recognize in this embrace").
+Marcellina explains, and Susanna, realising her mistake, joins the celebration.
+Bartolo, overcome with emotion, agrees to marry Marcellina that evening in a double wedding (sextet: "Riconosci in questo amplesso" – "Recognise in this embrace").